You have built a fabulous website and need some traffic now?

 Web hosting does not affect your SEO results directly but your website performance does.

 The right hosting partner will give you the right foundation for your website’s overall performance and WordPress SEO If you are just starting out.

 SEO Friendly WordPress Theme

-Picking up a simple and powerful WordPress theme such as Genesis Framework can help you with your WordPress SEO and save you a lot of trouble in the long term.
+Picking up a simple and powerful WordPress theme such as Genesis Framework can help you with your WordPress SEO for your brand-new website and save you a lot of trouble in the long term.

 Changing your WordPress theme, later on, could affect the following: